 This would be the perfect way to incorporate a new side dish into the holiday dinner rotation or something different with a weeknight dinner.
 The supplies and ingredients are probably already in your cabinets!

-It seems like every sweet potato dish is loaded with the sweet stuff: marshmallows, brown sugar, candied pecans.
-While those versions all have their place, this recipe shows you how to make a savory version of mashed sweet potato.
+It seems like every sweet potato dish is loaded with all the sweet stuff: marshmallows, brown sugar, and candied pecans.
+While those versions all have their place, this recipe shows you how to incorporate savory flavors in a mouthwatering way.

 Potatoes are a universal side dish!
 You can mash them, bake them, or put them in a casserole.
-Any way you prepare them, they are a delicious side to any main course.
+Any way you prepare them, they are a delicious side to all kinds of main courses.

-- Dried Herbs – I use a combination of dried rosemary, onion powder, garlic powder, and sage.
+• Dried herbs: I use a combination of dried rosemary, onion powder, garlic powder, and sage.
 If you have fresh on hand, feel free to use that instead.
-Remember, you will need 4x the measurement of fresh herbs from dried. (example: 1 tsp of rosemary = 4 tsp of fresh rosemary, chopped)
+Remember, you will need 4x the measurement of fresh herbs compared to dried ones.
+For example, 1 teaspoon of rosemary = 4 teaspoons of fresh rosemary, chopped.

-- Sweet potatoes – Although their names are used interchangeably, sweet potatoes are different from yams.
+• Sweet potatoes: Although their names are used interchangeably, sweet potatoes are different from yams.
 Sweet potatoes are a root vegetable with a creamy interior and yams are starchy with a dark brown skin.
+You will need orange-fleshed sweet potatoes for this recipe.

 How to Make Mashed Sweet Potatoes